12 Essentials Every Woman Should Pack for Outside Lands

 Of course, there are non-essential items beyond these 12 if you're not committed to traveling lightly.
 A blanket to spread on the grass.
 Bandaids for both scrapes and blisters.
 A selfie light to make everyone look infinitely better in night photos.

 Before you decide what to bring and what to leave behind, think about your personal pain points.
 With those in mind, pack the items you need to stay happy while wandering around the park all day.
-That could include allergy medicine or tissue if you have pollen allergies, ear plugs if you're sensitive to loud noises, or a backup battery for your phone if you tend to 'gram a lot.
+That could include allergy medicine or tissue if you have allergies, ear plugs if you're sensitive to loud noises, or a backup battery for your phone if you tend to 'gram a lot.
 Just remember: lockers sell out every year.
 If you're on the fence about renting a locker, make a practice OSL backpack now while they're still available.
 If your backpack starts to resemble Monster in Wild, fork over the money for on-site storage.